Dongtianze/TerraCreateZSs/README.md

 2.Run the game for once if you haven't do so.

-3.Drag all the .zs file in the project to your .minecraft/scripts folder.
+3.Copy TCZs folder from the project to your .minecraft/scripts folder.

 4.Enjoy!